Nimai95/Project-2-Machine-Learning/Consol/README.md

 1. Which is the best algo. model to determine stock trend?
 2. Which is the best model?
-3. which time frame and ticker the model show the best result by testing various of prediction time frame and stocks of different stocks?
+3. Qhich time frame and ticker the model show the best result by testing various of prediction time frame and stocks of different stocks?

 ## Setup